POST Houston's five-acre rooftop park

 • Museum District

 The Museum of Fine Arts in Houston is one of the largest museums in the United States, so expect exhibitions and installations galore.
-On Thursdays, admission is free all day.
-Bonus: Happy Hour Thursdays means you can check out everything from Renaissance art to rare African sculptures with a cocktail in hand before enjoying the resident DJ and grabbing a bite from one of the curated food trucks usually parked outside.
+Happy Hour Thursdays means you can check out everything from Renaissance art to rare African sculptures, then, cocktail in hand, enjoy the resident DJ while grabbing a bite from one of the curated food trucks usually parked outside.

-While you're there, make it a point to stop at the Bayou Bend Collection and Gardens.
-Formerly home to 20th century art collector and philanthropist Ima Hogg, it showcases American furnishings, silver, ceramics and paintings from around the world.
-Since the property sits on 14 acres of beautifully manicured gardens, there's plenty of space to explore and wander.
+While you’re there, make it a point to stop at the Bayou Bend Collection and Gardens.
+Formerly home to 20th-century art collector and philanthropist Ima Hogg, it showcases American furnishings, silver, ceramics and paintings from around the world.
+Since the property sits on 14 acres of beautifully manicured gardens, there’s plenty of space to explore and wander.

 Advertising